Keurig Green Mountain Invests $337 Million In Douglas County, Georgia, Manufacturing Center

 In February, Keurig and Coca-Cola announced the companies had entered into a long-term, global strategic partnership to collaborate on the development and introduction of Coca-Cola’s global brand portfolio for use in the Keurig Cold beverage system, and will cooperate to bring the system to consumers around the world.
 The system is currently under development with expected availability in fiscal year 2015.

-“Keurig’s new facility is a great addition to Georgia’s already diverse manufacturing industry and will provide many good jobs for our citizens,” said Governor Nathan Deal
+“Keurig’s new facility is a great addition to Georgia’s already diverse manufacturing industry and will provide many good jobs for our citizens,” said Governor Nathan Deal.
+“The fact that the company has chosen to manufacture its new product line in Georgia is a testament to our skilled workforce and logistics infrastructure.”

 In addition to the new Douglas County location, Keurig maintains eight production and distribution facilities in Castroville, California; Knoxville; Windsor, Virginia.; Essex, Waterbury, and Williston, Vermont; Sumner, Washington; and Montréal, Québec.
 The company also conducts research and development activities in facilities in Burlington, Reading and Wakefield, Massachusetts; and in Waterbury, Vermont.
 The Douglas County site will complement the company’s new Early Production Center in Williston, Vermont, which will serve as a hub for Keurig Cold start-up and early production work.